-- By default, class ... extends java.lang.Object. - The subtype inherits all fields and methods of its superclass (and passes them along to any of its subtypes). - In class B, you may override an instance method (not a static method), by providing a new definition with same signature (name, return type, argument types). - I'll say that a method and all its overridings form a dynamic method set. - The Point: If f(...) is an instance method, then the call x.f(...)calls whatever overriding of f applies to the dynamic type of x, regardless of the static type of x.
+- By default, class ... extends java.lang.Object. - The subtype inherits all fields and methods of its direct superclass (and passes them along to any of its subtypes). - In class B, you may override an instance method (not a static method), by providing a new definition with same signature (name, return type, argument types).